vmalani27/real-time-self-adaptive-distributed-firewalls/README.md

 ## How the System Connects

-- **Agent → Controller**: When Zeek or Suricata detects a threat, the agent's log watcher sends a POST to the controller's `/api/zeek-alert` or `/api/suricata-alert` endpoint.
+- **Agent → Controller**: When Suricata detects a threat, the agent's log watcher sends a POST to the controller's `/api/suricata-alert` endpoint.
 - **Controller → Agent**: When a rule needs to be applied, the controller pushes it to the agent via REST (`/apply-rule`).
 - **Agent → Controller**: After applying a rule, the agent sends an acknowledgment to the controller's `/ack` endpoint.

 ## Security

 - All rule and API inputs are validated (IP, port, etc.)
-- REST and WebSocket endpoints require API key (configurable)
+- REST endpoints require API key (configurable)
 - No shell=True; all subprocess calls are sanitized
 - Rule logs are append-only and tamper-evident
 - Log entries are hashed for tamper-evidence (SHA-256)
 - Firewall rules are validated for safety before application
 - Whitelisted IPs are never blocked, even if detected as anomalous
-- TODO: Add token verification and origin checks for WebSocket

 ## Whitelisting (False Positive Handling)